Related Topics and Services

 Physical therapy is a service provided to students who have conditions that impact their movement and mobility, that interfere with the student’s ability to participate in the educational environment.
 Movement and mobility activities include standing, transferring, and muscle strengthening.
 The need for physical therapy is considered during a student’s evaluation.

-Every school in the District has access to a Physical TherapistHealth care professionals who help patients reduce pain and improve or restore.
+Every school in the district has access to a Physical Therapist.

 Private School and Special Education